nathancarter/ge-lib/to-do-list.md

    render to a string or to a file.
  * To complete the API for everything you can do in GE with CDs:
     * Add to the `.md` doc how to create a named CD (and to get the list of named CDs for a group).
+Create by passing the name to the `CayleyDiagram` constructor.
+Get the list of names by `group.cayleyDiagrams.map( d => d.name )`.
     * Add to the `.md` doc how to specify the strategies for generating a CD (setStrategies() on an array of rows of the generating table, each row is a length-4 array containing the